lordmulder/mhash-384/README.md

   Optional.
 Specifies the *zero-based* index of the *first* character in the string to be processed.
 By default, processing starts at index **0**.

 * `size_t len`
   Optional.
 Specifies the number of character to be processed.
-All characters from index `offset` up to and including index `offset+(len-1)` will be processed.
+All characters from `offset[0]` to `offset[len-1]` (inclusive) will be processed.
 By default, the whole string, excluding the terminating `NULL` character, is processed.

 ### finalize() [1]

 	void MHash384::finalize(uint8_t *const output) const;

 This method is used to finalize the hash computation and output the final digest (hash value).
-Typically, the application will call this method *once*, **after** all input data has been processed.
+Typically, the application will call this method *once*, and only ***after*** all input data has been processed.

 *Note:* The hash computation state is treated *read-only* by this method.
-This means that the application *may* call the method at any time to get an "intermediate" hash of all input bytes (octets) process *so far* and then continue to process more input bytes (octets).
+This means that the application *may* call the method at any time to get an "intermediate" hash of all input bytes (octets) process *so far* and then continue to process more input.

 *Parameters:*

 * `uint8_t *output`
-  Pointer to the memory block where the final digest (hash value) will be stored.
+  Pointer to the memory block where the final digest will be stored.
 This memory needs to be allocated by the calling application!
-The digest will be written to the memory addresses from `output` up to and including `output+(MHASH_384_LEN-1)`.
+The digest will be stored to the memory range from `output[0]` to `output[MHASH_384_LEN-1]` (inclusive).

 ### finalize() [2]